Parsley Box off 83% over week | BA profit | Twitter clear-out – Daily Business

 4pm: Parsley Box rebounds

-Shares in Scottish meals delivery firm Parsley Box, backed by Chris van der Kuyl and Kevin Dorren, staged a partial rebound today, hitting a 4.3p high and closing up 1.3p (81.25%) to trade at 2.9p.
+Shares in Scottish meals delivery firm Parsley Box, backed by Chris van der Kuyl and Kevin Dorren, staged a partial rebound today, closing up 1.6p (100%) to trade at 3.05p, after hitting a high of hitting a 4.3p.
 But they are still down 83% on the week and 97% over the year, effectively wiping out investors’ holdings.

 The plunge in value from £84m at the time of its IPO in March last year to £2.76m today follows an announcement on Tuesday that it may leave the stock market.

-Shares in NatWest, trading as Royal Bank of Scotland north of the border, fell plunged by about 9% as the bank warned of changes in customer behaviour.
+Shares in NatWest, trading as Royal Bank of Scotland north of the border, fell plunged 9.2% (22.8p) to 225.65p as the bank warned of changes in customer behaviour.
 Full story here

 The FTSE 100 recovered from a 70-point decline to trade flat at 7,071.05, down just 2.64 points.